March 21, 2023

 In case you need additional help for setting up this workflow, please refer to the tutorial on the VR Builder GUI.

 In the first step, we want the user to pick up the blue brick.
 For this we need the Grab Object interaction.
-To add this interaction, select the first step in the Workflow Editor, then go to Transitions in the Step Inspector tab and choose Add Condition > Interaction > Grab Object.
+To add this interaction, select the first step in the Process Editor, then go to Transitions in the Step Inspector tab and choose Add Condition > Interaction > Grab Object.

 To apply the interaction to the blue brick, we must reference the game object.
 You can do so by drag'n'dropping the blue brick object from the scene hierarchy to the Object field.
 Alternatively you can do so directly in the Step Inspector by using the object selector next to the Object field.
 Then press the Fix it button to add the necessary components to the referenced object.
 This makes it possible to interact with it in VR.
 In this particular case, the Grabbable Property and its dependencies are added.